a-mahdipour/DS-ML-AI-intro/README.md

 ![alt text](FIGs/fig24.jpg)
 ----
 ## 16. Ensemble learning
-#ensemble learning is a #supervisedlearning technique which combines/optimizes and #trains multiple (weaker) learning methods to solve more complex problems at higher #accuracy level for the purpose of #prediction and/or #classification and to improve the generalization errors.
+Ensemble learning is a supervised learning technique which combines/optimizes and trains multiple (weaker) learning methods to solve more complex problems at higher accuracy level for the purpose of prediction and/or classification and to improve the generalization errors.

-#metalearning usually is referred to an #ensemble learning algorithm that can combine the predictions of other #machinelearning algorithms and thus learn from those learning algorithms.
-Meta-learning is sometimes associated with multiple inter-connected prediction models in which the algorithm learns how to learn (namely #multitasklearning).
-In a meta-learning system, algorithm, classifier, regression and model are resp. called #metaalgorithm (learner), #metaclassifier, #metaregression and #metamodel.
+Meta learning usually is referred to an ensemble learning algorithm that can combine the predictions of other ML algorithms and thus learn from those learning algorithms.
+Meta-learning is sometimes associated with multiple inter-connected prediction models in which the algorithm learns how to learn (namely multi-task learning).
+In a meta-learning system, algorithm, classifier, regression and model are resp. called meta-algorithm (learner), meta-classifier, meta-regression and meta-model.

 Some of the meta-algorithms used in ensemble methods are:
-- #bagging (Bootstrap Aggregation): learns homogeneous weak learners independently and combines the results as a deterministic average.
-Bagging is usually used to reduce #overfitting and #variance problems.
+- bagging (Bootstrap Aggregation): learns homogeneous weak learners independently and combines the results as a deterministic average.
+Bagging is usually used to reduce overfitting and variance problems.
-- #boosting: learns homogeneous weak learners sequentially and combines the results through diverse deterministic strategies.
-This weighted average meta-learning approach is used for reducing #bias and variance.
+- boosting: learns homogeneous weak learners sequentially and combines the results through diverse deterministic strategies.
+This weighted average meta-learning approach is used for reducing bias and variance.
-- #stacking (stacked generalization): learns heterogeneous weak learners independently and combines the results via a meta-model which predicts based on the weaker models' predictions using the predictions from previous steps as its inputs.
+- stacking (stacked generalization): learns heterogeneous weak learners independently and combines the results via a meta-model which predicts based on the weaker models' predictions using the predictions from previous steps as input.
-- #blending: very similar to stacking meta-model but instead of out-of-fold predictions as is used in stacking, uses a #validation set to train the next layer.
+- blending: very similar to stacking meta-model but instead of out-of-fold predictions as is used in stacking, uses a validation set to train the next layer.

 ![alt text](FIGs/fig12.jpg)
 towardsdatascience.com, medium.com